FallibleInc/blog/_posts/2016-01-30-indian-startups-security-report-scoring-paramters.md

 ### Configuration

-18. Secure HTTP Headers (X-XSS, XFRAME, HSTS, CSP)
+18. Secure HTTP Headers (X-XSS-Protection, X-FRAME-Options, HSTS, CSP) The web was created to serve static pages of content.
+People did not think about security for all the additional features we added to it.
+With these features, came security issue and there have been improvements and fixes.
+Just use them.
+It is still surprising that your servers do not have these HTTP headers.

 19. Secure, httponly cookies
 20. SPF headers for main and marketing email domains
 21. Dangling subdomain based takeover